lingzihan1215/git_repo/readme.txt

-git is a powerful version control system
+git is a distributed powerful version control system

 git is free software